jamadaha/P7/README.md

 This downloads the library, builds it, and installs it to path

-## Launch in VSCode
+## Launch
+### VSCode
-These are for debugging in vscode.
+These are for debugging in VSCode.
 They aren't needed for anything else.
 ```json
 {
     "version": "0.2.0",